LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 ## Nested Else-If

 The example above considers _two_ possible execution paths only.
 In some situations, we may need to consider more than two execution paths.
-Take the following problem for example: You are given the numerical score for an assignment, ranged between 0 and 10.
+Take the following problem for example.
+You are given the numerical score for an assignment, ranged between 0 and 10.
 Print out the letter grade of the assignment according to the table below:

 | Score | Letter Grade |
 |-------|--------------|